theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/getting-started.md

 ### Use Xtract {{ Components }} in Data Flow Tasks

+Follow the steps below to add an Xtract {{ component }} to your data flow task:

 1. Set up a **Data Flow Task** by dragging the dataflow component into the "Control Flow" canvas.
 Double-click the dataflow component to open the dataflow canvas.
 2. Make sure that at least one XTRACT Connection Manager is available in the data flow task.